-- The percent of students, including all subgroups (e.g. English Learners, students with disabilities, Foster Youth, gifted and talented, and socioeconomically disadvantaged) reaching or exceeding grade level expectations in all core content a increase each year. - All Elderberry students will be manitored to identify learning gaps and then provided with - 15% of English Learners will become reclassified based on reclassification criteria
+- The percent of students, including all subgroups (e.g. English Learners, students with disabilities, Foster Youth, gifted and talented, and socioeconomically disadvantaged) reaching or exceeding grade level expectations in all core content areas will increase each year. - All Elderberry students will be monitored to identify learning gaps and then provided with appropriate interventions. - 15% of English Learners will become reclassified based on reclassification criteria.